arup-group/pam/README.md

 - `job` - eg full-time/part-time/education/retired/unknown
 - `occ` - occupation group

 ## Challenge

-The `pam.core` module loads up travel plans to create activity plans.
+The `pam.core` module loads up Travel Diaries to create Activity Plans.
 At the moment loading up simple plans (ie those that start and end at home is easy).
 But for non standard plans, such as those belonging to night workers, that don't start and end from home, the logic can break.

-Dummy travel plans data can be found in `pam/tests/test_data/simple_plans.csv`.
+Dummy Travel Plans data can be found in `pam/tests/test_data/simple_travel_diaries.csv`.
 The challenge for creating activity plans is to **infer** the type of activities between trips (ie home, shopping, work).
 All activity plans are restricted to one day and must start and end with an activity.

 ### Criteria

 There are tests -> the more you can get running as `PASSED` the better you are doing.
-Run tests using pytest, ie
+Run tests using pytest, ie:

 ```
 $ pytest -v